I lead design for transit scheduling at Remix by Via, a platform that empowers cities to plan the best possible transportation system.

 We redesigned our Apple TV app for the latest touch-based hardware and software, focusing on a curated experience of relevant video journalism.

-I also worked on personal side projects including a microsite advocating for a safety redesign of a neighborhood intersection and an exploration of what a truly social group video chat could look like.
+I also led a redesign of the WSJ video player and, on my personal time, wrote up an exploration of what a truly social group video chat could look like.

 I redesigned the digital signage for the AirTrain at JFK Airport, developing a simplified mapping system and language standards to quickly orient travelers.